FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Spatial Shallow n.rst

 Overview
 --------

-A spatially variable shallow n-value enables the flow roughness to be depth integrated enable high n-values at shallow flow depths.
+A spatially variable shallow n-value enables the flow roughness to be depth integrated to enable high n-values at shallow flow depths.
 The value can also be globally assigned in the FLO-2D Control and Tolerance Variables window.
 Polygons can be applied to select individual or groups of grid elements to supersede the global n-value as in the case for streets and parking lots.